Go to Hokkaido in Japan

 Ski in NisekoNiseko is the place to be for ski enthusiasts in Japan.
 More than 800 hectares of ski area can be found here.
 The nightlife is also perfectly attuned, you have plenty of places where you can relax with a Sapporo beer.
 Every year thousands of foreign tourists travel to Niseko to enjoy the soft snow and high slopes.
 The Japanese themselves are also big fans of Niseko, many Japanese have their second home in this ski area.

 How to get thereHokkaido is accessible by plane, boat and train.
 Due to our current climate crisis we recommend to always travel by train.
 It takes a bit longer but you will see a lot more and taking a train in Japan is a super relaxed experience.
 Take the JR Tohoku/Hokkaido Shinkansen from Tokyo to Shin-Hakodate-Hokuto (4 hours) and transfer to the Hokuto limited express to Sapporo (3.5 hours).
 The entire one way trip costs around 27,000 yen (280 usd) and takes around eight hours.
 It is fully covered by the Japan Rail Pass and JR East South Hokkaido Rail Pass and it's an amazing journey.

 Where to stay

-The onsen experience was incredible!
+The onsen baths are very incredible.
 A super spacious place with plenty of options to bath.
 It has three indoor onsen baths and a beautiful outdoor onsen.
 You will never want to leave this place.
-On booking.com they get an average rating of 9.2.
+On booking.com they get an average rating of 9.0.